dsnair/JS-examples/README.md

 ### Stretch

-* [ ] Move on to tomorrow's content and start studying callbacks, write a few of your own to get the hang of it.
+* Move on to tomorrow's content and start studying callbacks, write a few of your own to get the hang of it.
-* [ ] Look at array methods like .map(), .reduce(), .filter(). use them on the data in the arrays assignment to accomplish the same things you did with the ES5 for loop.
+* [x] Look at array methods like .map(), .reduce(), .filter().
+Use them on the data in the arrays assignment to accomplish the same things you did with the ES5 for-loop.